ElektraInitiative/libelektra/doc/tutorials/compilation-variants.md

 - No runtime overhead
 - Can be used during bootstrapping (when no configuration is available)
-- Different compilation variants can be built at once (no recompilation with different cmake flags required)
+- Different compilation variants can be built at once (no recompilation with different CMake flags required)
 - Different compilation variants can have different dependencies
 - Different compilation variants can be mounted without `#refnames`